Jackson Kemper

 Jackson Kemper (December 24, 1789 - May 24, 1870) in 1835 became the first missionary bishop of the Episcopal Church in the United States of America.
 Especially known for his work with Native American peoples, he also founded parishes in what in his youth was considered the Northwest Territory and later became known as the "Old Northwest" (Indiana, Missouri, Wisconsin, Minnesota and Nebraska), hence one appellation as bishop of the "Whole Northwest".
 Bishop Kemper founded Nashotah House and Racine College in Wisconsin, and from 1859 until his death served as the first bishop of the Episcopal Diocese of Wisconsin.

 Early life

 Baptized David Jackson Kemper by Dr. Benjamin Moore, the Assistant Rector of his parents' congregation at New York City's Trinity Church, he would eventually drop the given name "David".
 He had been born in the Hudson River Valley of New York, where his parents had taken temporary refuge during a smallpox outbreak in New York City.
 His father Daniel Kemper had been a Deputy Clothier-General in the Continental Army during the American Revolution.
 His mother, Elizabeth (Marius) Kemper, descended from well-known families of the Dutch New Amsterdam era.

-Kemper entered Columbia College at the age of fifteen, where he studied theology under Dr. Henry Hobart and graduated in 1809 as the valedictorian of his class.
+Kemper entered Columbia College at the age of fifteen, where he studied theology under Dr. John Henry Hobart and graduated in 1809 as the valedictorian of his class.
+At Columbia, Jackson Kemper was a member of the Philolexian Society.